-When buying goods or services online from a retailer you’ll be offered the option to pay directly from your bank account, using an authorised TPP, as an alternative to entering your debit or credit card details.
-TPPs who offer this service are known as a Payment Initiation Service Provider – PISP
+When buying online from a retailer, you’ll be offered the option to pay directly from your bank account, using an authorised TPP, instead of entering your debit or credit card details.
+TPPs who offer this service are known as a Payment Initiation Service Providers – PISPs

 2. Account Information Services

 This allows you to use the services of an authorised TPP to help you manage your accounts in a clearer and better manner.
-TPPs who offer this service are known as an Account Information Service Provider – AISP.
+TPPs who offer this service are known as an Account Information Service Providers – AISPs.

 All TPPs are regulated by the Central Bank of Ireland or by the National Competent Authority of their home European Union state.
-Therefore, these TPPs are subject to strict security and data protection laws, similar to KBC.
-KBC will check the TPP is regulated before they grant access to the TPP.
+This means that these TPPs are subject to strict security and data protection laws, similar to KBC.
+KBC will always check that the TPP is regulated before they grant access to them.

-In addition, you can request information from the TPP, confirming they are a regulated entity, before you give consent.
+Before you give consent, you can also request information from the TPP, confirming they are a regulated entity.